Last Updated: November 4, 2019

-These parts are perfect for VR gaming; a 9700K and 2080 Ti along with 16GB of RAM is all the power you need for a flawless experience with top-tier headsets like the HTC Vive Pro, the Oculus Rift S, or the Valve Index.
-See How to Build a PC for Virtual Reality for more detail, but the Vive Pro is our top recommended headset right now.
+These parts are perfect for VR gaming; a 9700K and 2080 Ti along with 16GB of RAM is all the power you need for a great experience with top-tier headsets like the Valve Index, HTC Vive Pro, and the Oculus Rift S. See How to Build a PC for Virtual Reality for more detail.

 Recommended Software and Peripherals

 See the main gaming PC builds guide for these recommendations.